MohamedFarouk94/CuriousScraper/README.md

 ⚠️ **Disclaimer**:\
     1. This script was thrown together to quickly achieve a single purpose—get your data.
 It might not be the fastest, prettiest, or bug-free solution, but hey, it works (most of the time)!
 If you hit a snag, remember this was built with love, tea doses, and minimal testing.\
     2. I don't scrape images.
 Too much effort and they're not that common anyway.\
     3. The scraping is not headless.
-So you will monitor the browser while doing it.
+So you will monitor the browser while doing it.\
+    4. I also don't scrap non-anonymous questions.
+Turned out there's a bug preventing them to be scraped.
+It's fixable but too much effort and they're not common anyway.

 ## User Guide 🚀